 Over the past few years, I’ve been bumping into the same arguments over and over again about food and healthful eating.
 They are pervasive and persuasive, and pretty convincing if you aren’t willing to scratch below the surface.
 But if you really stop to think about them, they’re specious arguments.
-Next time you hear any of these, take a moment and think about what’s really going on.
+Next time you hear any of these food-related claims, take a moment and think about what’s really going on.

 1. “There are No Bad Foods.”

 According to the food industry, there are no such thing as bad-for-you foods, it’s just how much of them you eat.

 The easiest example to give is anything with man-made trans fats (which is anything with hydrogenated or partially-hydrogenated oil).
 There is no safe intake level of trans fats.
 Some other simple examples: Chocolate Cake or Potato Chips (they may be good for you psychologically, but not physically).
 Or how about soda, which has absolutely no redeeming nutritional value?

 (Okay, if you want to split hairs: Yes, the sugar will give you energy, but there’s no other nutritional benefit whatsoever — and the negative effects of soda and other sugar-sweetened beverages [PDF] are well-documented and well-known.)

 Last month there was a study published in the New England Journal of Medicine that drives home this point.
 They learned that — surprise, surprise — potato chips are bad for you, while fresh fruits and veggies are good for you.
 Dr. Mozaffarian, one of the study’s authors, was quoted in the New York Times: “There are good foods and bad foods, and the advice should be to eat the good foods more and the bad foods less.”
 He continued: “The notion that it’s O.K. to eat everything in moderation is just an excuse to eat whatever you want.”